Upcoming sales are valuable insider information you can use to boost your success with thrift store finds – and your savings too!

 After I decide if a find will be an upcycle or a repurpose, then I jump into my favorite part – the designing.

 I decided on a simple upcycle, but a pretty makeover – giving it a gentle French flair – and designed a stencil to match.
-The really nice thing about designing your own stencils is that you can size them perfectly for your project.
+The really nice thing about designing your own stencils is that you can size them perfectly to fit your project.

 I know some people like spray adhesives, but I’m a big fan of tape.